savannahghi/openmrs-module-mycarehub/README.md

 Description
 -----------
-OpenMRS module to sync data to and from my care hub backend
+OpenMRS module to sync data to and from myCareHub backend

 Building from Source
 --------------------